 The aging population will impact upon future healthcare provision.
-The number of over 80 year olds in the District is projected to increase by 16% by 2026.

 There is a data gap regarding needs for healthcare facilities within B&NES.
 Information regarding health infrastructure requirements should be provided by the B&NES Clinical Commissioning Group at a later date in order to inform the development of the Placemaking Plan and the SA.